Mexican Mafia: Culture

 Law enforcement believes that La eMe presently is not presided over by a single leader.
 Many Mexican Mafia members have the authority to order murders and oversee various other criminal activities.
 They have almost a thousand associates that help carry out those orders and have the theoretical control of all Sureño gang members.
-Members are expected to engage in tests of their loyalty to La Eme, which may include theft or murder.
+Members are expected to engage in tests of their loyalty to La eMe, which may include theft or murder.
 The penalty for refusing orders or failing to complete an assigned task is often death.
 According to the gang's constitution, members may also be punished or murdered if they commit any of four major infractions.
 These include becoming an informant, acts of homosexuality, acts of cowardice, and showing disrespect against fellow gang members.
 According to gang policy, a member of the Mexican Mafia may not be murdered without prior approval by a vote of three members, yet the murder of non-members requires no formal approval.

 During the early 1960s at San Quentin Prison, Luis "Huero Buff" Flores and Rudy "Cheyenne" Cadena established a blood oath for members of the Mexican Mafia.
 Prior to the establishment of the oath, members of the Mexican Mafia were allowed to return to their street gangs after incarceration.
 The new oath stipulated that the only way for a member to leave the Mexican Mafia was to be killed.
 Flores and Cadena also established a set of gang commandments.
 These included policies such as: a new member must be sponsored by an existing member, unanimous approval from all existing members to join (no longer policy), prioritizing the gang over one's family, denial of the existence of the Mexican Mafia to law enforcement or non-members, respect of other members, and forgiving street conflicts which existed before incarceration.
 Execution of a member of the gang for policy violation must be committed by the gang member who sponsored him.
-La Eme has a blood-in, blood-out Murder or drawing of blood is a prerequisite for membership and anyone trying to get out will be killed.
+La eMe has a blood-in, blood-out policy: murder or drawing of blood is a prerequisite for membership and anyone trying to get out will be killed.